Capgemini/gov-prototype-by-prompt/docs/help/create-a-new-prototype.md

-## Create a new prototype <!-- markdownlint-disable-line first-line-h1 -->
+# Create a new prototype

 Visit the [create a prototype page](/create) to create a new prototype.